Azure-Samples/azure-openai-responses-api-samples/README.md

 ## Migrate to Responses API from Chat Completions
 If you're currently using the Chat Completions API with the `AzureOpenAI` client and want to migrate your Python apps to the Responses API, the [azure-openai-to-responses](https://github.com/Azure-Samples/azure-openai-to-responses) repo provides a migration skill and tooling to help automate the process.
 It supports popular AI coding agents including GitHub Copilot, Claude Code, and Cursor, and includes a scanner to identify legacy patterns across your codebase.
-Migrating to the Responses API future-proofs your apps by unlocking deep tool integration, structured outputs, and the stable `/openai/v1/` endpoint with no `api_version` management.
+Migrating to the Responses API future-proofs your apps, and allows you to get the best possible output from reasoning models.

 ## Microsoft Agent Framework
 [Microsoft Agent Framework](https://aka.ms/agentframework) has supported Responses API for both Azure OpenAI and OpenAI since the initial public preview on 1st October 2025 (version 1.0.0b251001).
 The following Azure OpenAI samples provide code for image analysis, function calling, conversation threads, and code interpreter.